Blossoming Birth Community Doula Training Program

 What does it mean to be a certified doula?

 OKBEI certification is accepted under Medicaid (SoonerCare) and allows certified doulas to reimburse for the doula services they provide to eligible clients.
-All certified doulas will also be added to our Independent Doula Directory (link) where they can advertise their doula services.
+All certified doulas will also be added to our Independent Doula Directory where they can advertise their doula services.